tic40/gas-github-issue-checker/README.md

 # gas-github-issue-checker

-A tool of Google App Script.
+A tool by Google App Script.

 ## Description

-This tool make GitHub issue reports and send it to your Slack channel.
+This tool makes GitHub issue reports and send it to your Slack channel.

 ## Feature